 A Volatile Particle Remover (VPR) dilutes the sample and removes volatile particles before the measurement device.
 The specifications for the design of the VPR are described in paragraph 12.2.2.2;

-An internal transfer line transfers the particles from the outlet of the VPR to the inlet of the PNC.
+An internal transfer line transfers the aerosol from the outlet of the VPR to the inlet of the PNC.
 The specifications for the design of the outlet line are described in paragraph 12.2.2.3;

 A PNC measures the SPN10 concentration.
 The specifications for the PNC are described in paragraph 12.2.3.1.